somekindofdesign/ultimate-decision-maker/README.md

 </p>
 <br>

-<h3>Manual Testing</h3>
+### Manual Testing
 <p>Manual testing was conducted by both the developer and an external tester using the following test cases.
-No errors were found during this phase.</p>
+No unexpected errors were found during this phase.</p>
 <br>

 <p><strong>Test Case 1 </strong></p>